jonashall8/jonashall8/README.md

 Welcome to my GitHub profile! 😁  I am a software engineering student in my third year.
 I am passionate about learning object-oriented programming and front-end development.

-On my profile, you will find a variety of projects that showcase my skills and interests in these areas.
-From small applications built using OOP principles to front-end development projects using HTML, CSS, and JavaScript, I am constantly learning and expanding my skillset.

 I am always looking for new opportunities to learn and grow, so feel free to reach out to me if you have any suggestions or collaborations in mind.